 Our Annual Membership Meeting will be held on Sunday, January 7 at 2:00 at Jason’s Deli on Baltimore Avenue in College Park.
+Our special guests will be representatives from the Maryland Institute for Technology in Humanities.
+Come learn about our Archive project and let your voice be heard on the direction OUR Archive should take.
 Please come help plan the future of LCHP.
 This will be your chance to share your ideas and concerns or even volunteer to help.
 Parking is free on Sunday and students will still be on winter break.

 Early on a Thursday morning our bus pulled out of Lakeland and traveled the three hours north to Elysburg and the ride was comfortable and the park was all you could wish for.
 Everyone had fun young people swam and rode to their hearts content with rarely a line.
 Older adults found plenty of shady seats to chat the day away between rides and enjoying an ice cream, popcorn, or another treat.
 For lunch some packed a gourmet meal while others eat at or of the on site restaurants